smartbch/moeingads/docs/Benchmark-real-case.md

 We present a conceptual chain named ESC (Extreme Stable Coin) chain which focuses on stable coin payment.
 Benchmarks show that when built on MoeingADS, ESC chain can consume 8.4 billion gas in 15 seconds, which is 673 times faster than Ethereum.

 ESC chain is an application-specific chain without smart contract support.
-Moeing chain is more powerful and thus has overhead.
+Smart Bitcoin Cash is more powerful and thus has overhead.
 We do not expect it can run as fast as ESC chain.
-But 8.4 billion gas gives us enough confidence that Moeing chain can achieve the "one billion gas every 15 seconds" target in the middle term.
+But 8.4 billion gas gives us enough confidence that Smart Bitcoin Cash can achieve the "one billion gas every 15 seconds" target in the middle term.